garthtarr/visR/lectures/01/index.md

 ### Shinyapps.io

-There's a button in Rstudio that lets you push it to their server.
+There's a button in RStudio that lets you push it to their server.

 ### GitHub <i class="fa fa-github"></i>